-Other Property Owned: Other property owned, consisting of real and personal property acquired through foreclosure or deed in lieu of foreclosure, is recorded at the fair value less estimated selling costs upon acquisition.
+Other Property Owned: Other property owned, consisting of real and personal property acquired through foreclosure or deed in lieu of foreclosure, is recorded at the fair value less estimated selling costs upon acquisition and is included in "Other assets" in the Consolidated Statements of Condition.
 Any initial reduction in the carrying amount of a loan to the fair value of the collateral received is charged to the allowance for loan losses.
 Revised estimates to the fair value less costs to sell are reported as adjustments to the carrying amount of the asset, provided that such adjusted value is not in excess of the carrying amount at acquisition.
 Related income, expenses, and gains or losses from operations and carrying value adjustments are included in "Other non-interest income" in the Consolidated Statements of Income.

 Other Investments: The carrying amount of the investments in the Rural Business Investment Companies, in which we are a limited partner and hold a non-controlling interest, are at cost and are included in "Other assets" in the Consolidated Statements of Condition.
 The investments are assessed for impairment.
-If impairment exists, losses are included in "Net income" in the Consolidated Statements of Income in the year of impairment.
+If impairment exists, losses are included in Net income in the Consolidated Statements of Income in the year of impairment.
 Income on the investments are limited to distributions received.
 In circumstances when distributions exceed our share of earnings after the date of the investment, these distributions are applied to reduce the carrying value of the investment and are not recognized as income.